R

 Bobby Quantitative Model

-Ryder System, Inc. is a leading provider of transportation and supply chain solutions, operating through three core segments: Fleet Management Solutions (full-service leasing, rental, and maintenance of commercial vehicles), Supply Chain Solutions (integrated logistics and distribution management), and Dedicated Transportation Solutions (turnkey dedicated fleet services).
-The company is a dominant player in the North American commercial vehicle leasing and logistics industry, distinguished by its asset-heavy, full-service model that provides customers with operational flexibility and cost predictability.
-The current investor narrative is focused on the company's successful execution of a strategic transformation, shifting its portfolio towards higher-margin, asset-light supply chain and dedicated transportation services, which has driven a significant re-rating of the stock as evidenced by its strong price performance over the past year.
+Ryder System, Inc. is a leading provider of transportation and supply chain management solutions, operating through three core segments: Fleet Management Solutions (full-service leasing, rental, and maintenance of commercial vehicles), Supply Chain Solutions (integrated logistics and distribution management), and Dedicated Transportation Solutions (turnkey dedicated fleet services).
+The company is a dominant player in the North American commercial vehicle leasing and logistics market, distinguished by its comprehensive service portfolio that spans asset-heavy leasing to asset-light logistics management.
+The current investor narrative is heavily focused on the company's successful strategic pivot towards higher-margin, less capital-intensive supply chain and dedicated transportation services, which is driving significant earnings growth and margin expansion, as evidenced by its strong year-to-date stock performance outpacing the broader market.

 People also watch